cloudflare/cloudflare-docs/content/cloudflare-for-platforms/workers-for-platforms/_index.md

 {{</Aside>}}

 Workers for Platforms allows you to run your own code as a wrapper around your user's code.
-With Workers for Platforms, you can logically group your code separately from your user's code, create custom logic, and use additional APIs such as [script tags](/cloudflare-for-platforms/workers-for-platforms/configuration/tags/) for bulk operations.
+With Workers for Platforms, you can logically group your code separately from your users' code, create custom logic, and use additional APIs such as [script tags](/cloudflare-for-platforms/workers-for-platforms/configuration/tags/) for bulk operations.

 Workers for Platforms is built on top of [Cloudflare Workers](/workers/).
 Workers for Platforms lets you surpass Cloudflare Workers' 500 scripts per account [limit](/cloudflare-for-platforms/workers-for-platforms/platform/limits/).